top of page

 "Made to Malfunction in Chiba" for Chiba City Art Triennale

-One of six successful applicants to the "Social Dive" themed open call for projects, I am developing a new Made to Malfunction project in Chiba, Japan for the Chiba City Art Triennale.
-Over two months I will collect donations of old and unwanted technology from the local community and reconfigure the objects to be triggered in various ways by the public during the exhibition.
+One of six successful applicants to the "Social Dive" themed open call for projects, I developed a new Made to Malfunction project in Chiba, Japan for the Chiba City Art Triennale.
+Over two months I collected donations of old and unwanted technology from the local community, adapting and reconfiguring the objects to be triggered in various ways by the public during the exhibition.
+The work was installed in an empty apartment on the 8th floor of a prominent building in the centre of Chiba City.

 20th June 2025